High-altitude banana bread adjustments

 Should I reduce sugar in high altitude banana bread?

-Do I need to adjust baking soda or baking powder for banana bread?
+Do I need to reduce baking soda or baking powder for banana bread?

-Can I keep banana bread moist at high altitude?
+How do I keep banana bread moist without making it gummy?

 Does banana ripeness matter more at high altitude?